spiral/docs/docs/en/basics/errors.md

 The `FileReporter` is also enabled by default, it allows you to save detailed information about an exception to a file known as `snapshot`.

-### Sentry Reporter
+## Sentry

-The Sentry Reporter is a bridge package for Spiral that provides integration with the Sentry error reporting.
+Spiral offers a Sentry bridge package that facilitates effortless integration with the [Sentry](https://sentry.io/) service.
+This document will guide you through the process of integrating and customizing this tool within your Spiral application.

-#### Installation
+### Installation

-To install the component:
+1. Install the Sentry bridge component:

 ```terminal
 composer require spiral/sentry-bridge
 ```

-After installing the package, you need to add the bootloader from the package to your application.
+2. Once installed, register `Spiral\Sentry\Bootloader\SentryReporterBootloader` bootloader from the package into your

-There are two bootloaders available:

-##### Sentry as a reporter

-SentryReporterBootloader registers `Spiral\Sentry\SentryReporter` in the `ExceptionHandler`.
-The Reporter sends the exception to Sentry.

 ```php app/src/Application/Kernel.php
 protected const LOAD = [